suhaotian/axios-enhance-adapter/README.md

 // only one will send
 await Promise.all([1, 2, 3, 4, 5].map((item) => axiosInstance.get('/')));

-// disable repeat requests filter await Promise.all(
+// disable repeat requests filter and error retry await Promise.all(
   [1, 2, 3, 4, 5].map((item) =>
     axiosInstance.get('/', {